Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 • inflammatory processes of an infectious nature;

-• if the operation is carried out during the prenatal period, pregnancy termination, premature birth is possible.
+• if the operation is performed during the intrauterine period, termination of pregnancy and premature birth are possible.

-Thanks to minimally invasive surgical methods, the use of modern absorbable sutures, the internal introduction of drainage tubes and the use of antibacterial agents, the number of complications has recently decreased significantly.
+Thanks to minimally invasive surgical techniques, the use of modern absorbable sutures, internal insertion of drainage tubes and the use of antibacterial agents, number of complications in Lately decreased significantly.

 Prevention measures

-Prevention of hydronephrosis in newborns needs to be taken care of even during pregnancy.
-In infants, this is a congenital pathology, but its likelihood can be reduced if a pregnant woman adheres to certain recommendations.
+Prevention of hydronephrosis in newborns should be taken care of during pregnancy.
+In infants, this is a congenital pathology, but its likelihood can be reduced if the pregnant woman adheres to certain recommendations.

 • do not take medications without a doctor’s prescription;